 LED street lighting upgrade scheme

-There are almost 29,000 streetlights on Swindon Borough Council's highway network.
+There are almost 29,000 streetlights on our highway network.
 Energy costs have risen sharply in recent years, and are likely to continue to rise in the longer term.
 The annual cost for street lighting energy is currently over £1.3m, and with current budget restrictions, these costs are becoming increasingly unaffordable.

-We are investing £7.2m to convert approximately 28,000 of the Council's street lighting to LED units over an 18-month period.
+We are investing £7.2m to convert approximately 26,000 of our street lighting to LED units over an 18-month period.
 We will also be undertaking some essential column replacements as part of the scheme.
-The upgrade is expected to deliver a substantial reduction in the amount of energy purchased and utilised by the Council, aiming for a 61% improvement, while also providing better lighting services for residents and saving approximately £800,000 per year.
+The upgrade is expected to deliver a substantial reduction in the amount of energy purchased and utilised by the council, aiming for a 61% improvement, while also providing better lighting services for residents and saving approximately £800,000 per year.

 We have listed some questions and answers about the project below.
-Regular updates will be given on the Council’s social media channels and via our Highways News newsletter.
+Regular updates will be given on our social media channels and via our Highways News newsletter.

-In 2018-19, street lighting accounted for 3,500 tonnes of carbon dioxide emissions, which is more than half of the Council’s electricity-related emissions.
+In 2018-19, street lighting accounted for 3,500 tonnes of carbon dioxide emissions, which is more than half of our electricity-related emissions.
 Changing the lights will make a significant saving to those emissions

 LED lights use considerably less energy than the older SOX and SON units.
 A major advantage is that LED lights provide the opportunity to dim the lighting during off-peak periods to further reduce energy consumption.

 The programme started in July 2020 starting with major routes in Penhill, Upper Stratton, Blunsdon, Highworth and Rodbourne Cheney.
-The programme is due to be completed by November 2021.
+The programme is due to be completed by Spring 2022.